Technical Skills

 Making Your Career Goal-Oriented

-Not only can you use the IDP to learn more about yourself, but you can further use it as a guide in setting up your career advancement goals.
-Now that you have a clearer understanding of what you want to do in the future, set short-term as well as long-term goals and keep track of your own development throughout your PhD.
+Not only can you use the IDP to learn more about yourself, but you can also further use it as a guide in setting up your career advancement goals.
+Now that you have a clearer understanding of what you want to do in the future, set short- and long-term goals and keep track of your own development throughout your PhD.

 Focus on Non-Academic Careers

 Reach out to different associations that specialize in helping PhD graduates transition into non-academic jobs.
-One such example is Cheeky Scientist, which provides members with great resources for getting a career in industry.
-Another great tool for those interested in non-academic careers is Oystir, which combines the concept of the IDP with a job search engine, resulting in more personalized job matches.
+One such example is Cheeky Scientist, which provides members with great resources for getting a career in the industry.
+Another great tool for those interested in non-academic careers is Oystir, which combines the IDP concept with a job search engine, resulting in more personalized job matches.

 Things are Changing but You Don’t Have to Wait for Change to Come

-The resources are out there; take charge of your own graduate school experience, be proactive, and take control of your career planning
+The resources are out there; take charge of your own graduate school experience, be proactive, and take control of your career planning.
+It also helps to understand the landscape you’re planning into — see our take on career planning for bioscientists in a changing job market for more information.

 Myka has a PhD in Cell & Developmental Biology from Rutgers University.
 She is currently the Associate Medical Director of Caudex, Toronto, Canada.